SSoelvsten/adiar/docs/core.md

 - `node_t create_node(label_t label, id_t id, uid_t low, uid_t high)`

   Creates a node, given a label and an id for the specific node, together with the identifier for its low and high child.
-We also provide variants of this function, where `low` and `high` provided are themselves nodes.
+We also provide variants of this function, where `low` and `high` are themselves nodes.

 - `label_t label_of(node_t n)`